 Now, here’s how to do the dumbbell lateral raise:

-- Start by holding a pair of dumbbells and hanging them by your sides.
+- Begin by holding a pair of dumbbells, letting them hang by your sides.

-- Slowly lift the dumbbells out to your sides till your arms are horizontal.
+- Lift the dumbbells out to your sides until your arms are horizontal.

 11. Arnold Press